 If you would like more information in regards to the projects your ward has funded, please email the ward budgets team for more details.

 In April 2008, the council introduced a Ward Budgets Programme which provided funds to each ward in the city to support local projects and priorities.

 Following the success of the pilot programme, new funds have been allocated to each ward since April 2010.
 Since April 2012 this amount has been £46,000 per ward per year.

 Your views about the key issues and priorities for your ward can be submitted at any time during the year.
 To influence spending you can contact your local ward councillors directly or contact the ward budgets team.

 Ward budgets are still public money so the same criteria apply as would to any other form of public spending, such as appropriate accountability.
 All activity is subject to the council's constitution, standing orders and financial regulations.
+Therefore, ward budgets are paid retrospectively and evidence of spend must be shown before invoices can be paid.
 Find out more about the council's decision making process.
 Ward budgets cannot be used by council services, partners or third parties to make savings.

 Ward budgets can be used to fund joint projects between two or more wards providing each ward has identified the same issue and there are clear benefits for the residents in each ward.

 If councillors propose spending the budget on extra services delivered by the council or its partners, the price will be calculated in real terms based on how much the extra burden will cost the relevant department, including set-up, man hours and running costs.
 When commissioning services from third parties, the usual codes of conduct will apply in seeking a number of quotes to ensure best value for money.